 In a few sentences summarize major project peacebuilding progress/results (with evidence), which PBSO can use in public communications to highlight the project (1500 character limit): Religious women and girls gained confidence and willingness to make an efforts and work on PVE issues.
 Cooperation and dialogue on PVE issues were established among women, girls, local authorities, police and imams, which was not the case before the start of the project in most project target communities.
 There is a series of evidence for the above-mentioned results, for example, an initiative group of religious women from Amir-Timur received a "Letter of Appreciation" from the territorial administration for their positive contribution to the organization of work with women's religious community.
 Local authorities provided their support to women and girls in conducting their PVE initiatives in their communities.
 The mechanism designed to increase population's access to legal, psychological and theological consultations was tested in partnership with the Ministry of Justice and the Center for Religious Studies, and provided access to various consultation services to over 1500 citizens (70% of which were women).
-Local safety situational analysis held in 12 municipalities enabled to analyze priority safety and PVE issues, and was instrumental in formulating priorities within the development of the Joint Plans on crime prevention and PVE.
+Local safety assessments held in target municipalities enabled local communities to analyze priority safety and PVE issues in an inclusive and participatory way.
+This led to the endorsement by local authorities of action plans on crime prevention and PVE.
 Community safety groups will serve as a sustainable platform for interaction and dialogue on issues related to local safety and PVE issues with engagement of the main local stakeholders.